2025 F1 Hungary Schedule & Grand Prix Start Time

 Coverage and pre-race build up usually begins around 60 to 90 minutes before the Hungarian GP start time.

-Highlights of the race will be available to view for free on Channel 4 at 11:30pm on Sunday 23rd July.
+Highlights of the race will be available to view for free on Channel 4 in the evening of Sunday 3rd August.

 International broadcast information can be found on the official Formula 1 website.